nickf94/T3A2_Pesky_Pooch/README.md

 As the singular most vulnerable point of failure of the formal application development process, and being one that each member of our group was extremely uncomfortable doing passively, as a group we got assistance and performed independent practise exercises/research on source control with GitHub, and by the end of the design and planning process, (the first week), we were much more equipped to being a proper development process than before seeking assistance.

+The process we followed by the end of the design phase, even in committing documentation to the repository, was as follows:
+- Synchronization with master branch on central repository was ensured before anything
+- Required work was done on project
+- An accompanying branch was created, to which this local work was committed
+- This was then pushed to GitHub with the upstream flag, to an accordingly named matching branch on the remote repository.
+  - If either Dale or Nick, the synchronization with the upstream master repository branch had to be ensured before any further steps could be taken.
+- When satisfied, a pull request was put through, and if approved by another team member, merged with the master branch of the same repository.
+In the downstream repository cases, (Dale and Nick), this master then had to be pushed to the central master repository branch.